1. Overview

 Get an Attachment

-Retrieve metadata information for a specific JIRA attachment.
+Retrieve metadata for one attachment.

 Input Parameters: